avanhatt/icse22ae-kani/README.md

 # Further notes on Reusability

-To prepare this artifact, this repository's `Dockerfile` includes installation of 4 Rust verification tools---Kani, Crux-MIR, Rust Verification Tools, and SMACK - Rust (though any mistakes in the installation or usage are solely our fault, not the fault of the authors of those tools!)
+To prepare this artifact, this repository's `Dockerfile` includes installation of 4 Rust verification tools—Kani, Crux-MIR, Rust Verification Tools, and SMACK - Rust (though any mistakes in the installation or usage are solely our fault, not the fault of the authors of those tools!)
 These installation steps may be useful to other researchers aiming to compare tools for verifying Rust.

-In addition, our `crate-data/crate_scrape.py` tool may be useful for other analyses on popular Rust crates---researchers can change the bash command run in the script to produce custom numerical results.
+In addition, our `crate-data/crate_scrape.py` tool may be useful for other analyses on popular Rust crates—researchers can change the bash command run in the script to produce custom numerical results.

 # End